Liver Cancer (cont.)

 Causes of Primary Liver Cancer

 Most people who develop hepatoma have a liver that has already been damaged in some way, usually many years earlier.
 The most common risk factor in the United States is alcohol abuse; in the rest of the world, hepatitis B and hepatitis C are the risk factors responsible for most cases of hepatoma.
 Although these are preventable problems, the incidence of hepatoma is actually rising in many countries.
-In the United States, due in part to a large increase in hepatitis C infection several decades ago, the incidence has doubled to over 17,000 cases each year.
-Recent research has demonstrated that a large part of the increase in hepatoma is due to the rise in obesity and diabetes over the past few decades.
+In the United States, due in part to a large increase in hepatitis C infection several decades ago, the incidence has doubled to over 30,000 cases each year.
+Recent research has demonstrated that a part of the increase in hepatoma is due to the rise in obesity and diabetes over the past few decades, both of which can result in chronic fatty liver disease which can also damage the liver.
 Certain genetic diseases, such as hemochromatosis (a disease that results in abnormally high stored levels of iron), can also eventually result in the development of this tumor, as can aflatoxin, a food contaminant that is common in Africa and Southeast Asia.

 Alcohol abuse: Those with a history of alcohol abuse have about a 15% lifetime chance of developing hepatoma, and it is frequently found unexpectedly at autopsy in alcoholics who die from other causes.
 The risk rises with increasing alcohol use but only up to a certain point; severe alcoholics will not live long enough to develop the cancer, and because of this, the risk actually rises after quitting drinking.